cli99/hugo-cli99/content/project/carml.md

 title = "MLModelScope (CarML)"

 # Project summary to display on homepage.
-summary = "An open-source batteries-included platform for performing evaluations on ML/DL algorithms across datasets, frameworks, and systems to analyze accuracy, efficiency, and performance."
+summary = "An open-source framework agnostic platform for performing evaluations and profiling on ML/DL models across datasets, frameworks, and systems to analyze accuracy, efficiency, and performance."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = ""